amgtier/storygamejs/README.md

 ## Acknowledgments

-* This idea and deisgn is originally devised by [the team of betweentwolines](https://www.betweentwolines.org/aboutus.html).
+* The idea and deisgns are originally devised by [the team of betweentwolines](https://www.betweentwolines.org/aboutus.html).

 **_To Ann..._**